Zelkorianii/AGS-Physics-Framework/README.md

-AGS Physics Framework: Cosmological Inverse Solvers Project Overview
+AGS (Analog Ground State) Physics Framework: Cosmological Inverse Solvers Project Overview
 The AGS Physics Framework is a suite of numerical tools designed to bridge the gap between theoretical high-energy physics and observational cosmology.
 This framework specializes in the AGS Potential—a scalar field model designed to explain cosmic inflation while remaining consistent with